Birthgap — global fertility and the timing of parenthood

 Global average (2024): 30.0 years · European average (2024): 29.8 years

-The average maternal age in Croatia reached 29.8 years in 2024, marking a modest increase of 0.14 years from the previous year.
-This upward trend has been consistent over the last five years, with the average age during this period standing at 29.5 years.
-Compared to the 2000s average of 26.4 years, the current figure is 3.4 years higher.
-On the global stage, Croatia is placed 22nd among 38 countries, while within Europe, it holds the 17th position out of 31.
+In 2024, the average maternal age in Croatia reached 29.8 years, marking a slight increase of 0.1 years from the previous year.
+This figure has been on an upward trend over the last five years, with a five-year average of 29.5.
+Compared to the 2000s, the average maternal age has grown by 3.4 years.
+Internationally, Croatia holds the 22nd position among 38 countries in this metric, while in Europe, it ranks 17th out of 31 nations.

 Average Age at First Birth over the decades